thaibazaib/my-website/README.md

 1. Select the repository that you would like to deploy.
 2. Below the 'Repo' name, select the settings link from the menu.
-3. in the settings page, on the left there is a menu. select the pages link.
+3. In the settings page, on the left there is a menu.
+Select the pages link.
 4. Under the heading 'Source', select 'None tab' and change to 'Master'.
-5. select save and refersh the page.
+5. Select 'save' and refersh the page.
-6. Above the subheading source, there will be an address link that will appear. click this link to test that it is working.
+6. Above the subheading source, there will be an address link that will appear.
+Click this link to test that it is working.

 ### **Creating a Clone**